BIGJRA/BIGJRA.github.io/rejuv.md

 Finally, from the right set of stairs to the helipad two tiles down and one right has a hidden *Reverse Candy.*

-There are Pokémon to encounter here.
+There are Pokemon to encounter here.

 Chrisola Rooftop